nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader.rst

 Flash memory partitions
 =======================

-Flash memory partitioning is handled differently for each bootloader.
+Each bootloader handles flash memory partitioning differently.

 After building the application, you can print a report of how the flash partitioning has been handled for a bootloader, or combination of bootloaders, by using :ref:`pm_partition_reports`.